This is a radical systems change.

 Total change meant changing totally

 It has been challenging on every level to create a solution.
-From moving my courses online, and kept The Sourdough School running, whist writing two more books, creating an easy 10 Minute sourdough technique, redesigning the courses, and undertaking dietary the intervention studies and survived COVID.
+From moving my courses online, and keeping The Sourdough School running, whist writing two more books, creating an easy 10 Minute sourdough technique, redesigning the courses, and undertaking the dietary intervention studies, and surviving COVID.
 Formalising The Sourdough School Bread Protocol of baking to support the gut microbiome and mental health has taken 4 years of hard work.
 Long hours and an amazing team, and business partner Dan, who all go above and beyond.
 Year on year the price is paid by my family with the hidden support that has enabled me to work on my Doctorate.

 ( I am hoping to finish this doctorate by December and I am still working on it.
-I will, when we are ready share the details of the full extent of the systems change across the systems including an amazing project on large scale bread production proffer atet is underway.)
+I will, when we are ready share the details of the full extent of the systems change across the systems including an amazing project on large scale bread production that is underway.)

 The dietary intervention studies examining change in the gut microbiome and the impact on mental health

-I followed a single case study design, common to Psychiatry, with the help of David Veale and encouragement from Tim Spector, and a good deal of guidance for Dr Miguel Mateas, grains from Gilchesters and Mockmills sent to participants, as well as gut tests provided by Atlas Biomed.
+I followed a single case study design, common to psychiatry, with the help of Professor David Veale and encouragement from Tim Spector, and a good deal of guidance for Dr Miguel Mateas, grains from Gilchesters and Mockmills sent to participants, as well as gut tests provided by Atlas Biomed.

 I am not a partial radical kind of person, and I was not prepared to compromise.